593 Eddy StreetAmbulatory Patient Center (APC), 10th Floor

 Meet Our Surgeons

-Dr. Tiffany J. Libby is a board-certified dermatologist and dual-fellowship trained Mohs surgeon and cosmetic surgeon.
+Tiffany J. Libby, MD is a board-certified dermatologist and dual-fellowship trained Mohs surgeon and cosmetic surgeon.
 She is the Director of Mohs Micrographic and Dermatologic Surgery and an Assistant Professor of Dermatology at the Brown University Warren Alpert School of Medicine.
 Dr. Libby graduated from an accelerated 7-year B.S./M.D. program on a merit-based scholarship from Rutgers NJ Medical School and was inducted into the Alpha Omega Alpha Honor Society.
 After an Internal Medicine Internship at The Mount Sinai Hospital in New York, she served as Chief Resident during her Dermatology residency at Albert Einstein College of Medicine/Montefiore Medical Center.
 She then completed a dual fellowship program, receiving accreditation in both Mohs Surgery and Dermatologic Oncology as well as Cosmetic Dermatologic Surgery.

-Dr. Oliver Wisco is the Director of Cutaneous Oncology and has completed a Mohs Micrographic Surgery Fellowship under Donald J. Grande, MD, the first Mohs Surgeon in Boston, MA, along with a Melanoma Fellowship at Massachusetts General Hospital.
+Oliver Wisco, DO is the Director of Cutaneous Oncology and has completed a Mohs Micrographic Surgery Fellowship under Donald J. Grande, MD, the first Mohs Surgeon in Boston, MA, along with a Melanoma Fellowship at Massachusetts General Hospital.
 Dr. Wisco has a particular interest in healthcare performance improvement that parallels his clinical research interest in understanding the risk factors that lead to high-risk skin cancer and advanced melanoma to improve care processes and promote health.
 Dr. Wisco is dedicated to exploring methods to integrate patients, clinicians, health systems, and city governments to drive the creation of healthy sustainable communities.

-Dr. Hayley Goldbach graduated magna cum laude with departmental honors from Brown University where she was elected to Phi Beta Kappa.
+Hayley Goldbach, MD graduated magna cum laude with departmental honors from Brown University where she was elected to Phi Beta Kappa.
 She then worked in Malawi doing research on pediatric malnutrition before matriculating at UPenn School of Medicine for her MD where she was elected to Alpha Omega Alpha.
 She was chosen as the Stanford-NBC News Global Health fellow which took her to Haiti, WHO regional headquarters in India, journalism school at Stanford, and the news desk for NBC News at 30 Rock.
 She completed her dermatology residency at UCLA and her Mohs Micrographic surgery fellowship at UCI.
 She is thrilled to be back on the East Coast with her husband and daughter.

 Mohs Surgery Process